pnnl/neuromancer/README.md

 > ⭐ [Function Approximation with Kolgomorov-Arnold Networks ](#function-approximation)

-## Getting Started
+## Installation
+Simply run
 ```
 pip install neuromancer
 ```
+For manual installation, please refer to  [Installation Instructions](INSTALLATION.md)

+## Getting Started

-Extensive set of tutorials can be found in the [examples](https://github.com/pnnl/neuromancer/tree/master/examples) folder and the [Tutorials](#domain-examples) below.
+An extensive set of tutorials can be found in the [examples](https://github.com/pnnl/neuromancer/tree/master/examples) folder and the [Tutorials](#domain-examples) below.
 Interactive notebook versions of examples are available on Google Colab!
 Test out NeuroMANCER functionality before cloning the repository and setting up an environment.

-The notebooks below introduce the core abstractions of the NeuroMANCER library, in particular our symbolic programming interface and Node classes.
+The notebooks below introduce the core abstractions of the NeuroMANCER library, in particular, our symbolic programming interface and Node classes.

 ### Symbolic Variables, Nodes, Constraints, Objectives, and Systems Classes